 Utah Red Horn Coral is an exceptionally durable material, ideal for crafting stunning red cabochons.
 It is a pleasure to work with, offering a natural, vibrant appearance that is sure to appeal to those who appreciate the aesthetic of coral.

 As a sustainable alternative to endangered Mediterranean corals and artificially dyed imitations, Utah Red Horn Coral presents a compelling option.
-The adjacent image showcases a cabochon cut from a specimen piece by the author.
 The stone’s 100% natural coloration makes it an excellent choice for jewelry pieces such as rings, bracelets, or pendants.

 Septarian Nodule